Posted on August 24, 2021

-There were very few changes to the PI category for the 2020 performance year:
+There were few changes to the PI category for the 2021 performance year:

-- CMS will continue the Query of Prescription Drug Monitoring Program (PDMP) measure as an optional measure (available for bonus points).
+- The Query of Prescription Drug Monitoring Program (PDMP) measure will remain as an optional measure, but the bonus points are increased from five points to 10 points.

-Not sure if your EHR vendor is 2015 certified?
-You can search for your EHR product(s) on the Certified Health IT Product List (CHPL) website here.
+Clinicians can check their CEHRT status by searching for their EHR product(s) on the Certified Health IT Product List (CHPL) website here.

 PI Objectives and Measures

-There is a single set of objectives and measures that will be scored based on a clinician’s or group’s performance.
-All measures are required from each of the 4 objectives (except for the bonus measure), unless an exclusion is claimed.
+There is a single set of objectives and measures that will be scored based on a clinician or group’s performance.
+All measures are required from each of the 4 objectives (except for the bonus measures) unless an exclusion is claimed.

 More details about what’s required for each of the PI measures can be found here.

-Important: In addition to reporting on the above measures, clinicians must also report their EHR's CEHRT identification code and attest to (answer "yes"):
+Important: In addition to reporting on the above measures, clinicians must also report their EHR’s CEHRT identification code and attest (answer “yes”) to the following:

 - Completing a Security Risk Analysis;